artseyio/thepaintbrush/README.md

 # The Paintbrush

-Small keyboard designs for folks who cannot use 'traditional' keyboard designs.
+Small keyboard designs for those who cannot use 'traditional' keyboard designs.

 ## Licensing